RollSight dice tray camera in use - dice rolling on gaming desk

 Planned

-Coming later: a browser add-on so physical rolls show up where your group already reads chat.
+Coming later: a small browser add-on so your physical rolls appear in the chat your group already uses.

 • Macros (planned)